 3. Look Up Your Workers' Compensation Insurance Rate

-From there, you may be able to look up or contact the rating bureau to get the rate for your classification code.
+From there, you may be able to look up or contact the rating bureau to get the premium index rate for your classification code.

 - A rate of $1.68 means that a business with $100,000 in payroll would pay $1,680 annually in work comp premiums.

 This will give you an estimate; not an exact quote.
 In most states, insurance companies are allowed to deviate from the “advised rates” published by the state’s rating agency.
 In some cases, the advised rate may differ greatly from the one an insurance company offers you.

-For the most accurate rate and best price, request a quote from several insurance carriers.
+For the most accurate and best price, request a quote from several insurance carriers.
 Or, use an independent agency, which can shop around and present you with the most competitive quote.